OGnewar/Computer-Networking/Assignment 02/Assignment02.md

     - Same features as home application but with mobile computers like cell phones, laptops, notebook computers and tablets.
     - High portability and efficiency.

+## 2. What are different layers of OSI Model.
+Write their uses.

+The OSI (Open Systems Interconnection) model is a conceptual framework used to understand and standardize the functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
+It divides the process of communication into seven distinct layers.

+The seven layers along with their brief introduction and uses are as follows:

+1. **Physical Layer**:
+   The Physical Layer is the lowest layer of the OSI model, responsible for the transmission of raw data bits over a physical medium, such as cables or wireless signals.
+It defines the hardware elements involved, including cables, switches, and the electrical signals used.
+This layer ensures that when one device sends a bit, it is correctly received by another device.

+2.